 Splitting his time between Seattle and L.A., wick spent 2008 and 2009 shopping his “Slice of Pie” script – now with the new title “Rock Paper Scissors” – around L.A. with Roberta Orlandi, who had made a cameo appearance in “Movie Pizza Love.”
 Wick and Orlandi agreed, though, that under the right circumstances the film could be produced at the standard they hoped for, back in Seattle.
 Wick then received his most complete grant-package yet from Northwest Film Forum, and after almost ten years of work, they finally made the film, shooting in High Definition, and using Seattle’s Ballard High School for the film’s setting.

-“Rock Paper Scissors” won wick the Best Director Award at the New York International Film Festival when it screened at the Los Angeles version of the festival in July, 2011.
+“Rock Paper Scissors” won wick the Best Director Award at the New York International Film Festival in 2011.
 The film was also a winner at the Accolade Competition.

 In 2012 Wick transitioned to writing books, when his unproduced “Key West” screenplay was requested as a book adaptation by Atlanta’s “Wheelman Press.”
 The book was published in January 2013 and quickly followed up by “Key West – The Companion Episodes.”
 When Wheelman’s Greg Banks entered the hospital in 2014, and had to close his company for health reasons, he graciously helped Wick establish his own Azzurri Publishing, and transferred all files to Wick’s new account.
 Banks has unfortunately passed, but Wick runs Azzurri Publishing in honor of Banks’ memory.